josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 ### Net-negative Benefit

-- Offers less or no food supply (for native life)
+- Offers little or no food supply (for native life)
 - Crowds out native plants (which do offer food)
 - Changes structure and content of soil (causes erosion, suppression of native growth)